-Proposition 218 protests give the Zones and Districts an indication of public concern about the rate setting process and historically have been less than 4% of total customers.
+Proposition 218 protests give the Zones and Districts an indication of public concern about the rate setting process and historically have been less than 4% of total customers except in Fiscal Year 2024/2025 Occidental County Sanitation District had protests of 24% of all customers with the highest sewer service charges in California owing to the exceptionally small ratepayer base (100 customers).
 Typically, of those customers who submit protests, approximately 30 of a total of 18,772 indicate that they are on fixed incomes and sewer rates represent a financial hardship.
 Upon Board approval of the Low-Income Sewer Bill Assistance Program, the Zones and Districts will be able to establish a methodology to measure the number of eligible customers, collect disaggregated data to understand the demographics of the community who are most impacted, identify the benefits of the program for the customers, and evaluate the impacts of the program on the financial health of the sewer systems.
-In Fiscal Year 2023/2024, Sonoma Water received 174 applications of which 168 were eligible for rate relief and were credited rate relief dollars totaling \$129,352.
+In Fiscal Year 2023/2024, Sonoma Water received 174 applications of which 168 were eligible for rate relief and were credited rate relief dollars of \$129,400.
+In Fiscal Year 2024/2025, Sonoma Water received 212 applications of which 212 were eligible for rate relief and were credited rate relief dollars totaling \$231,500.
 Customer participation in the program may be low in part due to concerns of submitting sensitive personal information for the purposes of determining eligibility.
 Sonoma Water limits the application review process to two staff and sensitive information is stored in a secured electronic folder.